Updated in 2024-08.

 Objects: Separate Debug ELF Files For Solaris.
 They made a nice

-choice that ld -z ancilliary
+choice that ld -z ancilliary creates two output files,

 saving one objcopy command in the GNU linking model.
 However, if you

-want extra objcopy options beside --only-keep-debug
+want extra objcopy options beside --only-keep-debug, you

 will still need an objcopy command.

-In July 2024, mold added --separate-debug-info
+In July 2024, mold added --separate-debug-info,

-which is like a variant of Solaris ld's -z ancilliary
+which is like a variant of Solaris ld's -z ancilliary.

 .gnu_debuglink

-objcopy --add-gnu-debuglink=a.debug a.stripped
+objcopy --add-gnu-debuglink=a.debug a.stripped adds a

-section .gnu_debuglink
+non-SHF_ALLOC section .gnu_debuglink to

-.
+a.stripped.
 The section contains a filename (no directory

 information) and a four-byte CRC checksum.
 1